rockcrafters/chiselled-jre/README.md

 - contents of /usr/share are not present (31MB), meaning that container always assumes GMT timezone.
 - `glib` libraries imported by the URL proxy selector are absent. `java.net.ProxySelector.getDefault()` call will always return `Direct Proxy`.

 The points of difference with the Amazon Corretto image are:
  - Corretto deploys busybox as a shell
  - Corretto does not have fontconfig/fonts libraries.
 This causes `java.awt.Font.createFont()` to fail with `java.lang.UnsatisfiedLinkError`.
 Removing font support will bring the chiselled JRE size on par with the Corretto image.
  - No JRE is provided for ARM64, there is only JDK build

-The JRE differences themselves are minimal.
-The chiselled image removes `libawt_xawt.so` and `libsplashscren.so` along with accessibility support.
+The chiselled image removes Abstract Window Toolkit native libraries along with accessibility support, profiling and debugging agents.
 Only 'java' executable is left in `jre/bin`.
 Note: chiselled images, at the moment, do not provide classes.jsa (Class Data Cache) in line with Temurin JRE.

 Below are image sizes of the deployed `acmeair` benchmark application